kevinlawler/NSDate-TimeAgo/README.md

+## Migration 2014.04.12

+NSDate-TimeAgo has merged with DateTools.
+DateTools is the parent project and Matthew York is the project head.

+This project is now part of DateTools.
+Please go to https://github.com/MatthewYork/DateTools

+This repo is here in archive form.

 ## Description

 This is an iOS, Objective-C, Cocoa Touch, iPhone, iPad category for `NSDate`.
 It gives `NSDate` the ability to report times like `"A moment ago"`, `"30 seconds ago"`, `"5 minutes ago"`, `"Yesterday"`, `"Last month"`, `"2 years ago"`, and so on.